ExecutionPolicy¶

 There are three options to choose from:

-CANCEL_PREVIOUS: This is the default one automatically applied unless specified otherwise.
-It would cancel any previous execution and just run the latest one.
-In the example mentioned it means the previous still runningBarActionhandler gets canceled and a new one with the lasterBarActionstarts.-
+CancelPrevious: This is the default automatically applied unless specified otherwise.
+It cancels any previous execution and just runs the latest one.
+In the example mentioned, it means the previously still-runningBarActionhandler gets canceled and a new one with the latestBarActionstarts.-

 BarActiontwo times.
-We use random amount of seconds for waiting.
-Since we useUNORDEREDas policyon<BarAction>the handler block gets executed 2 times without canceling the previous one (that is the difference toCANCEL_PREVIOUS).
-Moreover,UNORDEREDdoesn’t make any promise on order of execution of the block (seeORDEREDif you need promises on order).
-Ifon<BarAction>gets executed two times it will run in parallel and the the second execution could complete before the first execution (because using a random time of waiting). -
+We use a random amount of seconds for waiting.
+Since we useUnorderedas the policy foron<BarAction>, the handler block gets executed twice without canceling the previous one (that is the difference toCancelPrevious).
+Moreover,Unordereddoesn’t make any promise on the order of execution of the block (seeOrderedif you need guarantees on order).
+Ifon<BarAction>gets executed two times, it will run in parallel and the second execution could complete before the first execution (because of the random waiting time). -

-on<Action> and collectWhileInstate() can specify an ExecutionPolicy:
+on<Action> and collectWhileInState() as well as their effect counterparts can specify an ExecutionPolicy:

 Please note that onEnter doesn’t have the option to specify ExecutionPolicy.